eps22/MT2020/README.md

 #### Plot of calculated track

-To plot the calculated track -SEE PART I-, you should go to the *Code* folder and introduce the following command in the console:
+To plot the calculated track -IN PART I-, you should go to the *Code* folder and introduce the following command in the console:

 ```console
 user@machine:dir$ bash plotmedicanestrack.sh PATHTOFOLDER ADJUST COMPLETE CONNECT SLPEXPANDN DTHRESHOLD DTTHRESHOLD